 I know that a statute of limitations has been listed in some defenses but where does this have me standing and who can I contact in Florida for good legal advice?

-I had every intention of paying my back debts for student loans but the mountain kept growing and I simply could not live on nothing while paying huge interest rates and what seemed like a never ending debt.
+I had every intention of paying my back debts for student loans but the mountain kept growing and I simply could not live on anything while paying huge interest rates and what seemed like a never-ending debt.
 My payments were over $2500 a month.
 What is my next course of action and where do I get help?

 I’m glad to hear you kept up with your federal student loans.
 At least there are some programs to help people struggling with those loans.

 There are two important factors to consider on your private student loans.
 The first is if they have been sold and resold several times over it would be worth pursuing if the current owner can even prove they own the debt.
 To do this you would need to validate the debt as part of fighting back if this is a lawsuit.